A hidden sewer issue can cost thousands after you move in. So it’s fair to ask: Should I get a sewer inspection before buying a house?

 Tree Roots Intrusion

 One of the most common issues found during sewer scope inspections is the intrusion of tree roots into sewer lines.
 Tree roots seek moisture and can infiltrate even the smallest cracks in sewer pipes, eventually leading to significant blockages and damage.
+Signs that a sewer inspection may be needed include damp areas in the lawn and backflow into the home.

 Aging and Corroded Pipes